flipacholas/Architecture-of-consoles/articles/playstation-3.md

 1. A separate chip in the motherboard (called **Syscon**) powers on and executes instructions from its internal ROM.
 It then sends a 'Configuration Ring' to Cell via SPI (a serial connection), this initialises Cell and deactivates the eighth SPU.
 Finally, it latches the power line and gives life to Cell.
 2. Cell's PPU reset vector points to its hidden ROM, which stores the routines to locate and decrypt `bootldr` from Flash.
 The decrypted piece is then loaded by the first SPU in isolation mode.
 3. The now-isolated SPU, having loaded `bootldr`, initialises part of the hardware (XDR memory and I/O interfaces) and decrypts a binary named `lv0` and instructs the PPU to run it.
-4. The PPU, now executing `lv0`, initialises the rest of the hardware, decrypts `metldr` (a console-specific loader) and sends it to the third SPU, again in isolation mode.
+4. The PPU, now executing `lv0`, decrypts `metldr` (a console-specific loader) and sends it to the third SPU, again in isolation mode.
 5. The SPU2, now executing `metldr`, executes five more loaders sequentially:
     1. `lvl1dr` decrypts and loads `lv1`, which contains the **Hypervisor** that takes over the first privilege level.
+Moreover, `lv1` sets up the hard drive, Blu-ray drive and RSX.
     2. `lv2ldr` decrypts and loads `lv2`, which contains the kernel and runs on top of the hypervisor.
+It also finishes initialising RSX, the PS2 emulation, Bluetooth, USB controller and the Multi-card reader.
     3. `appldr` decrypts and loads `vsh` (the **Visual Shell**) and other dependencies. `vsh` will later enable the user to load a game.
     4. `isoldr` decrypts and loads modules that will run in the third SPU in isolation module.
 These modules are critical for security and perform many cryptographic functions throughout the console's lifecycle.
 Consequently, the **third SPU is reserved for security functions and games can't use it** (leaving only six SPEs for games).